Conversations with Andrew Ng

 Andrew Ng is a Global Marketing Manager with SABIC Asia Pacific.
 In this article, Andrew shares his career journey in the petrochemical industry, his thoughts on the future of the industry, and what it takes for others to join his profession.

 You have an extensive background in the petrochemical industry.
-Could you give us a brief overview of your career since you graduated from university?
+Could you give us a brief overview of your career after you graduated from university?

-I have been working in the petrochemical industry with ExxonMobil and then SABIC for about 13 years now and I joined the industry right after graduating from university.
+I joined the industry right after graduating from university and have been working in the petrochemical industry with ExxonMobil and then SABIC for about 13 years now.
 While working at ExxonMobil, I had the opportunity to rotate through multiple divisions in the company.
-My experience in the industry has been split into roughly 40% within the manufacturing divisions and 60% in the commercial divisions.
+My experience in the industry has been split roughly into 40% within the manufacturing divisions and 60% in the commercial divisions.
 Therefore, I do think I have a fair share of exposure across both parts of the petrochemical business, which is critical as I continue to cement my experience in the industry.

 You have a myriad of experience leading projects to develop and expand businesses in the petrochemical industry.
 What do you enjoy most about your job and the industry?

-It is a very dynamic business as it trends the price of crude oil which is the main building block to many finished products and is also a commodity affected by multiple geopolitical events that can impact the way our products are priced, sourced and manufactured.
-Every step of the value chain is very challenging, from well to the finished product.
+It is a very dynamic business as it trends the price of crude oil, the main building block to many finished products.
+It is also a commodity affected by multiple geopolitical events that can impact the way our products are priced, sourced and manufactured.
+Every step of the value chain is very challenging, from the well to the finished product.
 Hence, when we speak to customers and explain the challenges we face, we have to put them in layman’s terms for customers to comprehend why things happen as they do and why prices are charged as they are.

 What made you want to go into the petrochemical industry right out of university?